abertschi/water-me/README.md

 See [./CHANGELOG](./CHANGELOG) for a list of recent features.

 ### Need Help?
-See troupbleshooting guide for a list of common QnAs.
+See [troupbleshooting guide](./qna.md) for a list of common questions.

 ### Build
 This is a flutter based Android application.
 Ensure to have Android-Studio and flutter-sdk installed.